Undergraduate Catalog

 The Office of Health Promotion and Wellness leads efforts to develop a community that supports balanced and healthy lifestyles.
 The staff are committed to helping students gain the knowledge and skills necessary to make informed decisions regarding personal health and well-being.
 We encourage students to be mindful and to take responsibility for themselves in all areas of wellness.
 Health Promotion and Wellness staff collaborate with campus and area resources to provide support and prevention education on an array of issues that typically concern Lewis & Clark students.

-Health Service
+Health Center

-The Health Service provides medical services to all students attending the undergraduate, graduate, or law schools.
+The Health Center provides medical services to all students attending the undergraduate, graduate, or law schools.
 Services include diagnosis and treatment for medical conditions, routine physicals, gynecological care, prescriptions, laboratory services, immunizations (including travel immunizations), travel prescriptions, maintenance allergy injections, and referrals to medical specialists in the Portland area.
 Medical consultations and examinations are free.
 Charges apply for immunizations, allergy injections, medications, laboratory tests, medical procedures, medical equipment, and missed appointments.
-The Health Service does not bill insurance, but provides a receipt of charges, which students may submit to their insurance plan.
+The Health Center does not bill insurance, but provides a receipt of charges, which students may submit to their insurance plan.
 Medical records are strictly confidential and are not released without the student’s written consent.

 Student Health Insurance

-Lewis & Clark requires all degree-seeking and visiting undergraduate students to have medical coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
-Students are automatically enrolled in the school’s Student Health Insurance Plan each year, unless they submit a waiver attesting to the fact they have comparable coverage.
+Lewis & Clark requires all degree-seeking and visiting undergraduate students to have medical coverage comparable to that offered through the school’s comprehensive student health insurance plan.
+Students are automatically enrolled in the school’s student health insurance plan each year unless they submit a waiver attesting to the fact they have comparable coverage.
 Students are given one opportunity each academic year to waive the school’s coverage.
 For further information, please refer to the Costs section of this catalog.

 International Students and Scholars